ngotanan147/RealEstateDoc-FE-interview-/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Project requirements
+My project meets all the requirements below.
 User is able to:
 - Create
 - Update
 - Read
 - Soft Delete
 - Sort, Filter, Search (optional)
-My project meets all requirements above.